Is Online Learning Right for Me?

 - I never approach an instructor to admit I don’t understand something.

 Add 3 points for each “a” that you circled, 2 for each “b,” and 1 for each “c.”
 If you scored 20 or more, online learning is a real possibility for you.
-If you scored between 11 and 20, distance-learning courses may work for you, but you may need to make a few adjustments in your schedule and study habits to succeed.
-If you scored 10 or less, distance learning currently may not be the best alternative for you; talk to your advisor.
+If you scored between 11 and 20, Online courses may work for you, but you may need to make a few adjustments in your schedule and study habits to succeed.
+If you scored 10 or less, Online courses currently may not be the best alternative for you; talk to your advisor.

-- Distance-learning students sometimes neglect their courses because of personal or professional circumstances.
+- Online students sometimes neglect their courses because of personal or professional circumstances.
 Having a compelling reason for taking the course helps motivate the student to stick with it.

 - Some students prefer the independence of online learning; others find the independence uncomfortable and miss being part of the classroom experience.

-- Distance-learning courses give students greater freedom of scheduling, but they can require more self-discipline than on-campus classes.
+- Online courses give students greater freedom of scheduling, but they can require more self-discipline than on-campus classes.

-- Distance learning requires you to work from written directions.
+- Online courses require you to work from written directions.

-- It may take as long as two to three weeks to get comments back from your instructor in distance-learning classes.
+- It may take as long as two to three weeks to get comments back from your instructor in Online classes.

-- Distance learning requires at least as much time as on-campus courses.
-Students surveyed say that distance-learning courses are as hard or harder than on-campus courses.
+- Online courses require at least as much time as on-campus courses.
+Students surveyed say that Online courses are as hard or harder than on-campus courses.

-- Most people who are successful with distance learning find it difficult to come to campus on a regular basis because of their work, family or personal schedules.
+- Most people who are successful with Online courses find it difficult to come to campus on a regular basis because of their work, family or personal schedules.

-- Print materials are the primary source of directions and information in distance-learning courses.
+- Print materials are the primary source of directions and information in Online courses.

 - Students who do well with online learning are usually comfortable contacting the instructor as soon as they need help with the course.